SaraLerma/The-Pragmatic-Programmer/README.md

 - **Performance.** You need to move functionality from one area of the system to another to improve performance.
 - **The tests pass.** Tidy up tests.

-**Refactor early, refactor often** because in the future there will be more dependencies and it will be harder.
+<span style="color:lightgreen;">**Refactor early, refactor often**</span> because in the future there will be more dependencies and it will be harder.
 And make sure that the refactor gets placed on the schedule and that users of the affected code know that it is scheduled to be rewritten and how this might affect them. 📅

 Martin Fowler offers simple tips to refactor without doing more harm than good: